An interpretable universal bound for multiserver queues via a leave-one-out technique: Technical framework and supporting lemmas

 \subsection{Other supporting lemmas}

-In this section, we state some supporting lemmas for the proof of \Cref{thm:main-upper-bound}.
-These lemmas are about some intuitive facts, so we briefly comment on their intuitions and leave their proofs to \Cref{app:technical-lemmas}.
+In this section, we state the remaining supporting lemmas for the proof of \Cref{thm:main-upper-bound}.
+These lemmas formalize several intuitive properties of the system; we briefly discuss their intuitions and defer their proofs to \smartref{app:technical-lemmas}{Appendix}{\valAppSupp}.

-Recall that by our previous assumptions, conditioned on any age, the mean residual service time is upper-bounded by $\Rsmax$ (\Cref{assump:bdd-exp-remain}), and the mean residual arrival time is lower-bounded by $\Ramin$. \Cref{lem:R-bdd} below further shows these bounds on the conditional expectations remain true after conditioning on the queue lengths $Q$ and $\Qdrop$.
-This is because the age of the service time or interarrival time is effectively a sufficient statistic of the history of arrival and completion events for inferring the residual times.
-Since the queue lengths are also determined by this history, they provide no additional information relevant to the residual times.
+The first lemma, \Cref{lem:R-bdd}, bounds the conditional mean residual times given the queue lengths, $Q$ and $\Qdrop \triangleq (\Qdropj)_{j\in[n]}$.
+It is proved in \smartref{app:pf-Rbdd}{Appendix}{\valAppBdd}.